-Are you thinking about getting a payday loan in Arkansas?
+Are you thinking about getting a short term loan in Arkansas?
 Don’t apply without going through this guide.

-There is a prohibition on payday lending in Arkansas, which makes payday loans illegal in this state.
-The Check Casher Act, as defined by Arkansas Code 23-52-101 et. seq, was repealed in 2011, after which Arkansas payday lenders stopped providing these kinds of loans.
-The reason payday loans are illegal in Arkansas is because of the high interest they charge.
+No, payday loans are illegal in Arkansas.
+The Check Casher Act, as defined by Arkansas Code 23-52-101 et. seq, was repealed in 2011.
+After which, Arkansas payday lenders stopped providing these kinds of loans.

 Installment loans you can apply for

 What other options do I have if I need extra cash in Arkansas?

 While you can’t get a payday loan or a payday advance in Arkansas, you can think about getting funds in other ways.
 Your options include:

 - Apply for a credit card.
 Whether you have good or bad creditworthiness, there is a huge selection of credit cards worth considering if you need extra money.
 Credit cards also have more reasonable payments and lower interest rates.

 - Tribal loans.
 If you live in a state like Arkansas where payday loans are illegal, you still have the option of getting one if you go through a tribal lender like SWIFT or Blue Trust Loans.
 Since these lenders are based on tribal land, they are considered a sovereign entity and are able to abide by their own laws.

-- Payday loans from other states.
+- Short term loans from other states.
 If you’re in Arkansas temporarily but are normally a resident of a state where payday loans are legal, you can consider applying for an online payday loan.
 To do this you’ll have to provide documented evidence of your residence in another state.
 Also make sure the lender is backed by the OLA or similar.